ATARCA aims to solve the market failure of artificially scarce digital goods

-TX Podcast: Creating anti-rival tokens for collaboration and sharing in ATARCA
+Creating anti-rival tokens for collaboration and sharing in ATARCA

 In this TX podcast, Dr. Esko Hakanen of Aalto University talks about ATARCA, a research project exploring how blockchain technologies can be used to create new types of businesses based on collaboration and sharing.

 Drop us a message to discuss your project

 We’ll get back to you as soon as possible.
 To submit a job application, please visit our Careers page.
 We don’t accept applications via the contact form.